Skip to table of contents

 3.10 - Class Schedule

-How to Read the Class Schedule (Left to Right)
+How to Read the Class Schedule.

-• DEPT - Abbreviation of the name of the department offering the course.
+Course Prefix: The abbreviation of the name of the department offering the course.

+Course Number: All courses are identified by numbers composed of four digits.
 The four-digit number assigned to each course reflects the following information:

 • First digit denotes the course level, not the class level, of the students taking the course.